microsoft/TypeScript-Sublime-Plugin/README.md

 Issues
 ------
-The plugin is current an Alpha, and as such there are many enhancements to implement, and many bugs to be fixed.
+The plugin is currently an Alpha, and as such there are many enhancements to implement, and many bugs to be fixed.
 These are being tracked via the [GitHub Issues](https://github.com/Microsoft/TypeScript-Sublime-Plugin/issues) page for the project, and tagged with the appropriate issue type.